A National AgLaw Center Research Publication

 “Cottage Food” Laws

-This compilation is the result of a collaborative effort between the National Agricultural Law Center and The Ohio State University Agricultural & Resource Law Program.
+This compilation was updated in 2022 by the National Agricultural Law Center staff, however it was first created through a collaborative effort between the National Agricultural Law Center and The Ohio State University Agricultural & Resource Law Program.
 Further, it is based upon work supported by the National Agricultural Library, Agricultural Research Service, U.S. Department of Agriculture.